 - Debian 10 Linux ISO file.

 - A working internet connection.

 Download Debian Linux

 Before we download the Debian OS image, we may need to consider the following points:

 Stable: The whole point of Debian from day one was “STABLE”.
 This is the production release of Debian which means that it is the most stable distribution of Debian.
-Click Here to download Debian “Stable”
+Click Here to download Debian “Stable”.

 Testing: The testing distribution contains bundles/packages that have not been acknowledged into a STABLE release yet.
-The main benefit of using this “Testing” Distribution is that you may get more recent version of the software.
+The main benefit of using this “Testing” Distribution is that you may get a more recent version of the software.
 It is not suggested to use this distribution in production.
-Click Here to download Debian “Testing”
+Click Here to download Debian “Testing”.

 Unstable: This is the most updated but as the word shows, it could be unstable.
 Generally, this distribution is used by developers who are actively developing Debian.

 In this step-by-step tutorial, I will use 64-bit Debian “STABLE”.
 Click Here to download it from Debian official website.

 Click on amd64, to download the official netinst image for the “stable” release.
 Netinst image is the smallest possible image that contains a small set of packages.
 This CD includes only the minimum tools required to continue downloading and retrieve the remaining packages on the Internet.